Dieterbe/body.build/promo/introduction-video-script.md

 a set and you look for an exercise here, then those exercises will not show up, obviously.
 So that's just a little helper.

+# program breakdown

 Oh just one last thing.
 Here at the bottom there's a program breakdown.
 This is very much a work in progress, but this basically analyzes your program and verifies that you train your muscles at different muscle lengths and in different movements.
 This is more for advanced body builders, they need to carefully select exercises that are complimentary to fully train each muscle.
 Anyway, it's a work in progress.

-## end
+# closing notes

-And that's it really.
-That's in a nutshell how body.build works.
+And that is how body.build works today.
-I'm always adding more stuff.
-Now you get the gist of how the application works, I hope.
-So you can use this to compute some parameters and define your programs.
+We saw how you can put in your personal parameters, and how to calculate your calorie needs, your recommend volumes and intensities.
+We saw how you can customize your desired workout volume and available equipment.
+We looked at how you can use the demo program, customize it, or make your own, how to choose exercises based on their recruitment and ratings, and how to make sure you end up with a coherent, sensible program with a good distribution of compounds and isolations, and some tricks to optimize the time spent in the gym.

-I have a lot more planned, to help you when you're at the gym, to follow your program, look up cues, track your statistics, tools to further adjust your program based on your observed performance, and so on.
+I have a lot more planned, to help you when you're at the gym, to follow your program, look up cues, track your statistics, tools to further adjust your program based on your observed gains, and so on.

 All of that is coming.
-For now you can just build and modify your program and the rest will come later.

-I hope this was a useful introduction and that you understand the application better and what I'm trying to achieve.
 Please let me know what you think.
 I'm really curious for your feedback.
+It would be quite helpful.
 You can leave a comment on youtube, or go to the homepage.
-From here you can find our discord, email, and twitter.
+From here you can find our discord community, or reach out via email or twitter.
-Thanks.
+Now go lift some weights!